mistermangaker/phase_girls_project/README.md

 # contributing guidelines
+### Disclaimer:
-disclaimer: these guidelines may change in future. contributions made before the changes may or may not be grandfathered in depending on the judgement of the core dev team
+These guidelines may change in future. contributions made before the changes may or may not required to change. they will be considered on a case by case basis
+### Presumption of good faith contribution
 To preface the following rules. we will assume that any content added to this project was done in purely good faith by the contributor and that any violations of these rules (unless we are led to believe otherwise) were entirely non malicious in nature.
 We will simply ask that the offending content be changed or removed.
+As such no punishment will be administered based on accidental missteps of these rules (this doesnt mean they won't be enforced tho).

-### all assets contributed should either be made by, have the permission of, or be otherwise be allowed by, the original creator
+### All assets contributed should either be made by, have the permission of, or be otherwise be allowed by, the original creator
 all contributions have to have either been made by the original creator, or be allowed to be contribruted by them, either through direct permission, or by liscense.

-### contibutions should generally be of a good quality
+### Contibutions should generally be of a good quality
 assets, stories, art, or code may be rejected or modified if its of especially or intentionally poor quality. an example would be contributions with large quanties of mispelled dialogue nonsensical stories, or being overly large, or containing massive amounts of unused files that bloat the game unnecessarily

-### human made content only
+### Human made content only
 no ai generated assets of any kind.

 ### No political content